Catholic Parish Registers

 Parishes are listed alphabetically by diocese along with the dates of the registers in each parish.
 To assist your research when you visit the Library, we have made the parish register list, divided into four parts, available for download:

-Further information on Catholic parish registers is available in our information booklet Family History Research: Sources at the NLI Family History Research Sources at the NLI.pdf (0 MB, Adobe PDF).
+Further information on Catholic parish registers is available in our information booklet Family History Research Sources rev 2014 Family History Research Sources rev 2014.pdf (2.82 MB, Adobe PDF)